aqipro/aqilink-docs/docs/reference/nuxeo-reference-open-in-sap.md

 | ``WebClient Language`` | The lanugage used as preselection for the user login.   |
 | ``WebClient Screen-Personas Theme Id`` | If there is any public Screen-Personas theme available, set the ID of the theme to be used after the user logged in.  |
 | ``WebClient URL Parameter Mapping`` | The most important part.
 It contains the mapping of the properties to the related SAP transaction.  |

+> Make sure to replace the placeholder *sap-ip-address* in property `SAP WebClient URL` with the IP or hostname of the SAP server.

 ![Open in SAP](../_media/reference/open_in_sap_repo_1.png)